I am writing a series of articles to show you how therapy can help with intrusive thoughts. I shall cover.

 - A series of different paths will help with rumination and intrusive thoughts.

 Throughout this series, I shall be giving you things to try.
 I aim to introduce various models of therapy that can help and allow you to choose treatments that will work best for you.

 This guide will begin with an overview explaining intrusive thoughts and how to tell intrusive thoughts apart from others.
 Understanding this difference is necessary, as before seeking treatment, you need to know you are dealing with intrusive thoughts that occur within OCD.

 Different mental health conditions have treatments designed to work with a particular state, just as various medical conditions have other treatments.
 To get better, you need a professional to say what is wrong.
 You might understand this better if I give a medical example.

 In my personal life, I had been ill for 18 months.
 Initially, I experienced vertigo and got a diagnosis of labyrinthitis and treatment to help me recover.
-However, I did not get better and was left feeling light-headed and kept getting various treatments for vertigo.
-Eventually, the medical professionals discovered another problem, was treated for that and got better.
+However, I did not get better, was left feeling light-headed, and kept getting various treatments for vertigo.
+Eventually, the medical professionals discovered another problem, were treated for that and got better.